peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Converting CBOR objects</b>

-There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below.
+There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described later.

 <b>To and from byte arrays:</b> The CBORObject.DecodeFromBytes method converts a byte array in CBOR format to a CBOR object.
 The EncodeToBytes method converts a CBOR object to its corresponding byte array in CBOR format.